sarthakvinayaka/EquiTie/roadmap.md

 | Langfuse + Datadog | £500–1,000 |
 | **Total infrastructure + AI** | **£7,500–14,000/month** |

-Team cost (6 FTE senior engineers, London): £900k–£1.1M/year fully loaded.
+Team cost (6 FTE senior engineers, London): £900k–£1.1M/year fully loaded (£75k–92k/month).

+**Unit economics (fully loaded):** Infrastructure cost alone is £15–28/investor/month at 500 investors — but that is the wrong break-even model.
+Including team cost, the fully-loaded cost per investor is £165–212/month.
+Pricing must reflect this; infrastructure-only unit economics are misleading at this stage.

-**Unit economics:** At 500 active investors, infrastructure cost is £15–28/investor/month.
-If the assistant saves each RM 3 hours/week of routine servicing, and RM time is valued at £80/hour, the break-even is fewer than 2 investors per RM.
-The leverage is significant.
+The value case is clear: if the assistant saves each RM 3 hours/week of routine servicing at £80/hour, that is £12,480/year per RM — or roughly £415/investor/year for an RM managing 30 investors.
+Per-investor pricing of £80–120/month is defensible on that value basis and leaves meaningful margin above fully-loaded cost at target scale.

+The more practical pricing model is per-fund rather than per-investor: a fund with 100 LPs and £500M AUM paying £15k–25k/month covers infrastructure and contributes materially to team cost.
+Break-even on team cost at this pricing requires 4–6 active fund clients — a reachable target by Month 12 if the pilot fund converts and refers one peer.

+The Month 3 milestone — commercial model defined — is when these numbers must be committed to by leadership, not when the first customer signs.